rpiboy-79/atlassianJiraConnector/readme.md

 ## TL;DR — What's new

+- Support for Custom Sort Order
+  - Sort by any valid fields, ASC or DESC
+  - Combine multiple sorts into a single statement.
 - Support for custom JQL strings.
   - the JQL query will be wrapped in parenthesis and appended with an ```AND``` to the base query which includes the Jira Project key
   - **DO NOT** include a project arguement in the JQL this will either result in a failure or strange results.